ReaperOAK/KCAdashboard/README-draw-offers.md

 ## Features

 - **Offer Draw**: Players can offer a draw to their opponent during an active game
+- **Move Restrictions**: Players can only offer a draw every 5 moves and maximum 5 times per game
 - **Accept/Decline**: Opponents can accept or decline draw offers
 - **Automatic Draw**: If both players have pending draw offers, the second offer automatically accepts the first
 - **Expiration**: Draw offers expire after 5 minutes if not responded to